giulio93/docker-scraper-py/README.md

 # docker-scraper-py
-A simple docker container that runs a cron invoking a shell script.
-The script scrape [https://www.enforcementtracker.com] and populate a sqlite database.
+A simple docker container that runs a cron job daily to scrape the table present in [https://www.enforcementtracker.com] and populate a sqlite database.

 ## How it works
-A cron job trigger a python script daily.
+The cron job invoke a shell script daily that trigger the python script.
 The python script use the request library in order to GET the data in json format.
-The same data that are used to populate each row of the table, scraping also all the info under the plus button widget attached to each row.
+Each element of the json data array contains a row of the table,plus all the info under the "plus" widget attached to each row.
+The data are used to populate the table's database.
-The python time library is used to add the current timestap to the request.
+The python time library is used to add the current timestap to the GET request.
 Each row is saved in a sqlite database, that can be queried thanks to the queries.py script.
 The scraping is incremental, only new lines (not alredy saved in the database) will be added every day!